konstantinlob/What-am-I-listening-to/README.md

 ## Production

-Make a build if the application for production:
+Build the application for production:

 ```bash
 npm run build